 Broccoli is a cool-season crop that, like spinach, can be grown in the spring or fall.
 In fact, you may be able to get a continual harvest throughout both seasons if you time planting correctly.
 A member of the cabbage family, broccoli is rich in vitamins.

-- Broccoli is hardy; it can germinate at temps as low as 40ºF.
+- Broccoli can germinate in soil with temperatures as low as 40ºF.

 - Broccoli requires full sun and moist, fertile soil that’s slightly acidic.
 Work in 2 to 4 inches of rich compost or a thin layer of manure before planting.
 (Learn more about soil amendments and preparing soil for planting.)